 – new cushions in a colour palette to complement the artwork

-– relaxed outdoor seating nook to maximise the terrace and hide the heating unit
+– relaxed outdoor seating nook to maximise the terrace and hide an unsightly heating unit

-– smaller décor details to create appealing photos for the Airbnb listing.
+– smaller décor to create vignettes for appealing Airbnb photos.

 Stop.
 Think again.

-Your budget can disappear in no time if you take this approach so you need to work with a plan.
+Your budget can disappear in no time if you take this approach and you may end up with items you don’t need so work with a plan.

 Do the rounds at shops and look online for pieces that suit the new style direction you set when you created your mood board.